Capillary fluctuations and energy dynamics for flow in porous media

-Additional study of this relationship is important, since the rate of change in curvature cannot be independent from other terms in the flux-force form of the entropy inequality.
-Independence is a requirement to derive Eq. \ref{eq:dynamic-pc}, which is why Eq. \ref{eq:fluctuation-constraint-ii} must hold to derive phenomenological equations.
+Additional study of this relationship is important to establish the validity of macroscopic flow equations.
+Our results suggest that during unsteady flow, the pressure fluctuations within an individual fluid will makes a net contribution to the energy dynamics that cannot be ignored.
+To meet an REV criterion these fluctuations must either cancel with other terms in Eq. \ref{eq:fluctuation-constraint-ii}, or the net effect of fluctuations must vanish for sufficiently large systems.

 It is important to recognize that pore-scale events will always dissipate a significant amount of energy during two-fluid flow in porous media.
 Averaging does not change this.
 What averaging does accomplish is to treat fluctuations such that their energy dissipation is accounted for based on Eqs. \ref{eq:kr-sw} and \ref{eq:dynamic-pc}, i.e. in situations where Eq. \ref{eq:fluctuation-constraint-ii} is satisfied.
 The constitutive models for relative permeability and dynamic capillary pressure are not valid if these constraints are not met.
 However, when the system size is large and long time intervals are considered, the net contribution of the capillary fluctuation terms will trend towards zero.
 Their role on dissipation within the system will then be incorporated into the phenomenological coefficients $k_{rn}$, $k_{rw}$ and $\tau_w$.